 Thanks to a worldwide communication plan, each participant – candidate, partner or jury member – will benefit from enhanced visibility among peer professionals and become a source of inspiration.
 In 2018, the contest generated 4.1 million views.

 You want to participate in this collective initiative?
-Join as a sponsor, media partner, juror or candidate!
+Join as a sponsor, media partner or juror!
+Contact us at info[at]construction21.fr

 Organised by Construction21, the Awards include a national phase, where candidates first compete within their own country, and an international phase, gathering the champions of each platform.